cocos/cocos-docs/en/animation/animation-editor.md

 # Get Familiar with the Animation Editor

-The **Animation Editor** panel is used to edit and preview the animation clip of the currently selected node.
+The **Animation** panel panel is used to edit and preview the animation clip of the currently selected node.
 When editing animation data or related properties, it will take effect immediately after mouse focus leaves.

-The **Animation Editor** is already included in the default layout of Cocos Creator, or you can open the **Animation Editor** by clicking **Panel -> Animation -> Animation Editor** in the main menu above the editor.
+The **Animation** panel is already included in the default layout of Cocos Creator, or you can open the **Animation** panel by clicking **Panel -> Animation -> Animation Editor** in the main menu above the editor.

 ## Panel Introduction

-The **Animation Editor** panel can be divided into the following main sections.
+The **Animation** panel panel can be divided into the following main sections.

 ![animation-editor](animation-editor/animation-panel.png)